-Professor Carlin has maintained an ongoing program of research on statistical methods for the analysis of complex longitudinal data, including a particular focus over the past decade on methods for dealing with missing data using the method of multiple imputation.
-This work has been funded by the National Health and Medical Research Council (NHMRC) since the mid-1990's, and as well as being published widely (journals such as Statistics in Medicine , Biostatistics, American Journal of Epidemiology) has contributed to the effective analysis of many important studies in adolescent health research and other areas.
-Other areas of current methodological research interest include methods for cluster-randomised and "stepped wedge" trials, and the self-controlled case-series method for vaccine safety studies.
+Professor Carlin has maintained an ongoing program of research on statistical methods for the analysis of complex longitudinal data, including a particular focus on methods for dealing with missing data using the method of multiple imputation and more recently on causal inference.
+This work has been funded by the National Health and Medical Research Council (NHMRC) since the mid-1990's, and as well as being published widely (journals such as Statistics in Medicine , Biostatistics, American Journal of Epidemiology) has aided the effective analysis of many important epidemiological studies.
+Other areas of methodological research interest include methods for cluster-randomised and "stepped wedge" trials.

 Complementing his methodological work, Professor Carlin has made fundamental contributions as a collaborator in numerous areas of child and adolescent health, including: